If your anxiety around your team’s productivity and workplace efficiency is at an all-time high, you’re not alone.

 At Lucid, we’ve found that the problem isn’t that workers aren’t spending enough time on their screens or in person.
 The problem is that workers are spending too much time working inefficiently.

-First things first: What do we mean by workplace productivity?
+First things first: What is workplace productivity?

 One main reason organizations are resorting to in-office mandates and employee tracking software is that they measure productivity by activity, not impact.